100% Human Hair On Sale + Free Shipping

-So you've took the plunge and ordered new clip in hair extensions.
+So you've taken the plunge and ordered a new clip in hair extensions.
 It's an exciting time and I'm sure you are ready to get started rocking your new locks.
 This is going to be a how to install them to achieve the most natural look possible.
-In some areas I'll include a few tips and tricks if you find certain parts more difficult.
-There are obviously more than one way to install clip in hair extensions, this method is one I've found to be the most natural and most secure of methods.
+In some areas, I'll include a few tips and tricks if you find certain parts more difficult.
+There is obviously more than one way to install clip in hair extensions, this method is one I've found to be the most natural and most secure of methods.
 If you have been used to installing clip in extensions before and are looking for an alternative method this could be for you as well.

 What You'll Need For the Install:

-Preparation- firstly, you will need to start with clean dry hair.
+Preparation- Firstly, you will need to start with clean dry hair.
 So shampoo and conditioner your hair as normal.
 Then blow dry with a great protectant.
 After your hair is completely dry you'll need to detangle your natural hair.
 Before installing your cup in hair extensions also make sure they are detangled.
 After this is don't you are ready to move on to the next step.

 Sectioning your hair-you'll want to start by taking a section if your hair you intend to leave for the leave out and put it in a clip or ponytail.
-It will I resemble a horseshoe around your head.
-For now leave down that section of hair.
-At this point you are left with two options.
+It will resemble a horseshoe around your head.
+For now, leave down that section of hair.
+At this point, you are left with two options.
 Either you can cornrow your hair downwards towards the nape of your neck or you can put your hair in a very low ponytail securing at the base with a hair rubber band.
 I prefer to braid or cornrow simply because the extensions have more to grab to and feel more secure.

 Braiding vs low pony- Either one will work for an install, for most people you will find that a low pony will do the trick.
 If you choose to braid, start from by your ear and work towards the and braid downward once you have reached the middle.
 Once you have finished these rows you will secure at the base with a small hair rubber band.
 If you choose the low pony brush neatly and secure with a rubber band.
-Next you will want to pin up the remaining hair upwards towards the crown of your head.
+Next, you will want to pin up the remaining hair upwards towards the crown of your head.

 Blending- By far the hardest part will be blending your natural hair in with the extensions.
 Heat up your flat iron.
 Start with small section first, starting one at a time with about a ¼ inch of hair.
 Smooth with a flat iron.
 After your natural hair is smooth you will flat iron some of the extensions with your natural hair.
 Always remember to use a heat protectant.
 Move up towards the top of your head until all your natural hair is smooth.
 Tip: Curling your hair under at the ends will help to blend your extension hair with your natural hair.
 Tips for the back: If you tease the layer right under the crown in the back it can hide the extensions more so than leaving it flat.
 To do this you would just use a teasing comb.
 It is recommended to tease right about the area where your last clip ins are located.